tumainimosha/nginx/README.md

 ## Overview

-* Installs the latest Nginx release from Nginx maintained package sources, can be disabled to use system packages only
+* Installs the latest stable version of Nginx from Nginx, or optionally, from system packages instead
-* Configures Nginx with minimal, safe, main configuration file, harmonised between CentOS and Ubuntu defaults
+* Configures main Nginx configuration file using harmonised defaults from supported operating systems
-* Configures Nginx to load additional configuration files for features (e.g. TLS) and server blocks (i.e. Virtual Hosts)
+* Configures additional aspects of Nginx, including: logging, SSL/TLS, security, MIME types, Gzip and caching
-* Configures safe and secure defaults for common features such as Logging, TLS/SSL and Gzip
+* SSL/TLS configuration scores an **A+** rating using Qualys SSL Labs SSL Server Test
-* Removes default Nginx server blocks to prevent conflicts with user defined server blocks
+* Removes default server blocks (virtual hosts) to prevent conflicts
-* Harmonises Nginx directory structure for server blocks (i.e. sites-available/sites-enabled)
+* Configures harmonised structure for server block definition files using sites-available/sites-enabled
-* Enables access to web-server through the system firewall using a suitable firewall service
+* Optionally, configures the system firewall to allow access to Nginx services (HTTP/HTTPS), this is enabled by default
-* Provides templates for generating, minimal: HTTP, HTTPS, and HTTP redirecting to HTTPS server block definition files
+* Provides Ansible templates for generating server blocks for common purposes, including HTTP redirecting to HTTPS

 ## Quality Assurance